 Despite its power, the Achilles tendon is also prone to injury.
 Areas of this important tendon lack a direct blood supply causing weakness and delayed healing in those regions.
 Achilles tendon injuries are particularly common in tennis, basketball and soccer and should be seen by a foot and ankle specialist immediately.
 NYC podiatrist, Dr. Sophia Solomon, is a specialist in Achilles injuries and treatment as well as surgical method.

-All symptoms should always be evaluated with a thorough consultation and examination by your Manhattan based foot doctor or podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.
+All symptoms should always be evaluated with a thorough consultation and examination by your Manhattan based foot doctor or podiatrist in New York for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 Foot Pain and Strain

 When you start feeling foot pain from an overused or damaged Achilles tendon the pain may be excruciating.
 That may be the point when you visit the best New York podiatrist for evaluation and treatment.
 Your Achilles tendons play an integral role in everyday movement and early management is highly recommended.

 Degeneration and overuse of the Achilles tendons is one of the main issues that your podiatrist in New York sees on a regular basis.
 The stresses of running, jumping and extensive overuse lead to the common injury called Achilles tendinitis.
 Our Manhattan based foot doctor describes tendinitis as an inflammation of tissue which is often the first stage of the Achilles tendon deteriorating, emphasizing the importance of a prompt visit to a foot and ankle doctor.